AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 ---
 # Programmers {#programmers}

-Programmers in the TVE Dashboard, also known as networks, are subsidiary companies of a larger corporation that owns and manages one or more channels within their domain.

-When you log in to the TVE Dashboard, you can customize the settings for a [programmer](/help/authentication/glossary.md#programmer).
+When you log in to the TVE Dashboard, you can customize the settings for a specific [programmer](/help/authentication/glossary.md#programmer).

 >[!NOTE]
 >
-> You can only adjust settings for one programmer at a time based on your current login credentials.
+>Settings can only be adjusted for one programmer at a time based on the current login credentials.

 To configure programmers in TVE Dashboard, navigate to the **Programmers** tab under **Configurations** in the left panel.

 The details for a programmer is displayed as follows:

-* **Programmer ID**: A reference ID within the system that helps in identifying a specific programmer.
+* **Programmer ID**: A media company identifier within the system.
-* **Channels**: The number of associated channels linked to the programmer.
+* **Channels**: The number of associated channels linked to a programmer.

-Select programmer to perform the following actions:
+You can perform the following actions with programmers:

 * [Manage programmer configurations](#manage-programmer-conf)
 * [Add new programmer](#add-new-programmer)